 For health promotion, the recommendation is at least 150 minutes per week of aerobic exercise, however, 10 minutes per day is enough to promote health benefits and recovery of the cardiovascular and respiratory functions which are usually the most affected by sequels of the disease.

 Strength training through resistance exercises, as well as flexibility and balance exercises, are highly recommended as well and should be performed 2 to 3 times per week.

 Always ask for help from qualified professionals.
-First and foremost your doctor to get a general checkup and a green light to engage in a new training regime, but also a qualified trainer or physical therapist to design a personalized protocol for you if you’re going through Covid or recovering from it.
+First and foremost your doctor gets a general checkup and a green light to engage in a new training regime, but also a qualified trainer or physical therapist to design a personalized protocol for you if you’re going through COVID-19 or recovering from it.

-Considering there is not as of yet a well-established treatment for Covid, exploring non-pharmacological treatments to prevent infection, reduce the mortality and severity of the disease, reduce the population’s risk of cardiovascular disease, and promote overall health and wellbeing is crucial to managing the pandemic.
-And as such, frequent exercise and engagement in physical activity have proved to be one of the best, most inexpensive, and viable strategies.
+Considering there is not as of yet a well-established treatment for COVID-19, exploring non-pharmacological treatments to prevent infection, reduce the mortality and severity of the disease, reduce the population’s risk of cardiovascular disease, and promote overall health and well-being is crucial to managing the pandemic.
+As such, frequent exercise and engagement in physical activity have proved to be one of the best, most inexpensive, and viable strategies.